Glossary of Commonly Used Terms

 DECISION OF THE DEPARTMENT AFTER APPEALS BOARD DECISION

-A decision by the Department rendered after an appeal that has either been remanded or returned to the Department for further action.
-This decision may also be appealed.
+A decision made by the Department after an appeal that has been sent back (remanded) or returned to the Department for further action.
+This decision can also be appealed.

 DECISION OF THE DEPARTMENT